-To provide opportunities for self identifying women and nonbinary of color to develop socially conscious art while forming sisterly bonds.
+To provide opportunities for self identifying women and nonbinary people of color to develop socially conscious art while forming sisterly bonds.

-Flawless Brown is an artist collective and sisterhood for self identifying women and nonbinary of color.
+Flawless Brown is an artist collective and sisterhood for self identifying women and nonbinary people of color.
 Our sisterhood exists as a network for women of color seeking hands-on experience and artistic collaborations within their fields while fostering a supportive and healthy environment where every voice is valued.
-There are currently five departments: Flawless Sisterhood, Flawless Stage (performing arts), Flawless Writes (writing and publishing), Flawed Comedy (comedy troupe), and Flawless Radio (radio show).
-There is also an online alumni chapter and an affiliate chapter in Los Angeles.
+There are currently five departments: Flawless Sisterhood, Flawless Stage (performing arts), Flawless Writes (writing and publishing), Flawed Comedy (comedy troupe), Flawless Pictures (film chapter), and Flawless Radio (radio show).

 FLAWLESS BROWN FOUNDED BY NYLA WISSA